Exiled Morales says fears fraud in next Bolivia vote, or coup after

 He did not rule out taking his claims of a coup in October, which he says the OAS promoted, to the International Court of Justice in The Hague.

-For now, he waits for his opportunity to return to Bolivia.
-To pass the time, he said he tries to stay in shape with a strict exercise routine.
+Meanwhile, he awaits an opportunity to return to Bolivia and tries to stay in shape with a strict exercise routine.

-(Reporting by Juan Bustamante and Nicolas Misculin; additional reporting by Cassandra Garrison Editing by Sonya Hepinstall)
+(Reporting by Juan Bustamante and Nicolas Misculin; additional reporting by Cassandra Garrison; Editing by Sonya Hepinstall and Dan Grebler)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5544 6746;))